 The hard bit was trying to remember which of my list views were standard.
 I checked several list views I thought were standard but they didn’t display the score and I began to worry it hadn’t worked properly.
 Turns out, it was absolutely user error, and once I finally found a standard list view the score had been added by default and was called “Opportunity Score”.

 Opportunity Custom List Views

 The score isn’t automatically added to custom list views but you can easily add it by choosing the fields you wish to display.
-Be aware that the field on list views is called “Opportunity Score”, not “Score” as it appears on the compact layout or opportunity record.
-This really confused me and I spent an age looking for the field to add to a list view.

 I was really pleased to discover that Einstein Opportunity Scoring bases it’s predictions on custom fields, as well as standard fields, making the score really useful and personalised.